skilesare/art_and_democratic_hypercatallaxy/the_pattern_language/pri_privacy_and_private_dispersal.md

 Therefore:

-**Implement a privacy pool that allows citizens to make payments and receive payment(but only from other citizens when receiving) that are 'anonymous**
+**Implement a privacy pool that allows citizens to make payments and receive payment(but only from other citizens when receiving) that are 'anonymous.'**

 ----------